scholtz/AlgorandGoogleDriveAccount/AlgorandGoogleDriveAccount/README.md

-# Biatec MCP Server - Algorand Google Drive Integration
+# Biatec MCP Server - Algorand Self-Custody Google Drive Integration

-A secure Model Context Protocol (MCP) server that enables AI assistants to interact with Algorand accounts stored encrypted in Google Drive.
+A secure Model Context Protocol (MCP) server that enables AI assistants to interact with self-custody Algorand accounts stored encrypted in Google Drive.

 ## ??
+True Self-Custody Architecture

+**Your keys, your control:** This service provides genuine self-custody Algorand account management:

+- **??
+Your Google Drive Storage**: Private keys are encrypted and stored exclusively in your personal Google Drive
+- **??
+Email-Specific Encryption**: Keys are cryptographically bound to your email address and cannot be used by others
+- **??
+Non-Transferable**: Encrypted keys cannot be moved between different Google Drive accounts
+- **?
+Secure Processing**: Biatec servers process your encrypted keys only when you authorize transaction signing
+- **???
+No Custodial Risk**: We never store your unencrypted private keys on our servers

+**Result**: Complete ownership and control of your Algorand assets while benefiting from AI-powered MCP integration.

+## ??
 Features

-- **Secure Account Storage**: Algorand private keys encrypted and stored in your personal Google Drive
+- **Self-Custody Account Storage**: Algorand private keys encrypted and stored in your personal Google Drive with email-specific binding
-- **MCP Integration**: Compatible with Claude Desktop and Visual Studio Code
+- **MCP Integration**: Compatible with Claude Desktop and Visual Studio Code for AI-assisted blockchain operations
-- **Device Pairing**: Secure cross-device synchronization with OAuth
+- **Secure Device Pairing**: Cross-device synchronization with OAuth while maintaining self-custody
+- **Email-Bound Security**: Enhanced security monitoring with cryptographic email binding
+- **Authorized Processing**: Server-side key processing only during explicitly authorized transaction signing

+## ??
+Self-Custody Security

+- **True Self-Custody**: Private keys encrypted and stored exclusively in your Google Drive - never on our servers
+- **Email-Specific Encryption**: AES-256 encryption with keys derived from your specific email address
+- **Non-Transferable Design**: Cryptographic binding prevents keys from being used with different email addresses
+- **Authorized Processing Only**: Encrypted keys are processed on our servers only during transaction signing that you authorize
+- **OAuth 2.0**: Secure Google authentication for device pairing and account access
+- **CORS**: Configurable cross-origin resource sharing
+- **Rate Limiting**: API call limits by service tier
+- **Audit Logging**: Comprehensive security event logging for all key processing operations
+- **UTF-8 Compliance**: All HTML pages properly encoded with UTF-8 for international character support
-- **Cross-Account Protection**: Enhanced security monitoring and threat detection
+- **Cross-Account Protection**: Optional Google security monitoring (disabled by default, configurable)
-- **Incremental Authorization**: Request permissions only when needed

 ## ??
 Quick Start